What is the average stock market return?

 Editorial staff, J.P.
 Morgan Wealth Management

-• At a 10% rate of return, a one-time investment in the stock market can more than double an investment after 10 years.
+- At a 10% compounded annual return, a one-time investment in the stock market can more than double in value after 10 years.

-• Most investment experts recommend a diversified portfolio that includes higher-risk investments, like stocks, and lower-risk investments.
+- Most investment experts suggests a diversified portfolio that includes higher-risk investments, like stocks, and lower-risk investments, like bonds.

 When you hear people talking about investing in the stock market, you may wonder if it’s the right investment for you and if it will provide the return on investment you need to meet your financial goals.

 One way to measure the potential return from long-term investments in the stock market is to look at the average rate of return.
-This is the percentage that indicates whether the value of an investment in the market has grown or shrunk over time.
+This is the percentage that indicates how much the value of an investment in the market has grown or shrunk over time, and it can be based on price changes alone or on total return, which also includes dividends.

-Whether you're thinking about investing in stocks or are just curious about how the stock market works, understanding its average return is a great place to start.
+Whether you're thinking about investing in stocks or are just curious about how the stock market works, understanding how average and compound returns work is a helpful place to start.

-What is the average rate of return on stocks?
+What is the average total return on stocks?

 Of course, the historical average for the stock market is only a measure of past performance and doesn’t reflect future success.
-From 2015 to 2024, here’s the S&P 500 Index’s annual rate of return year by year:
+That 16% figure is an average of the individual yearly total returns in this period.
+It does not mean the market earned exactly 16% every year.
+From 2016 to 2025, here’s the S&P 500 Index’s total return year by year:

-During this time period, the annual return of the S&P 500 ranged from a 20.3% loss in value to a 29.8% return.
-But when you take the average over the 10-year period, the annual rate of return is 11%.
+During this time period, the annual total return of the S&P 500 ranged from an 18.11% loss in value to a 31.49% gain.
+If you calculate the simple average of these yearly total returns, the annual rate of return is 15.9%, which is different from the single compound return an investor would have earned by staying invested across all 10 years.

 Get up to $1,000